Severe Thunderstorm Warning issued for Saginaw by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Saginaw by NWS

-Effective: 2021-08-28 19:46:00 EDT Expires: 2021-08-28 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Saginaw A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM EDT FOR SAGINAW COUNTY At 746 PM EDT, severe thunderstorms were located along a line extending from near Bridgeport to near St. Charles to near Marion Springs, moving east at 25 mph.
+Effective: 2021-08-28 19:02:00 EDT Expires: 2021-08-28 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Saginaw The National Weather Service in Detroit/Pontiac has issued a * Severe Thunderstorm Warning for Saginaw County in southeastern Michigan * Until 800 PM EDT. * At 702 PM EDT, severe thunderstorms were located along a line extending from near Reese to near St. Charles to 8 miles northwest of Elsie, moving southeast at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-These severe storms will be near Bridgeport around 750 PM EDT.
-Frankenmuth around 800 PM EDT.
-Birch Run around 825 PM EDT.
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Frankenmuth around 705 PM EDT.
+Chesaning around 710 PM EDT.
+Birch Run and Oakley around 750 PM EDT.
 Other locations impacted by these severe thunderstorms include Brant, Nelson, Garfield, Arthur, Fenmore, Burt, Gera, Buena Vista Township, Layton Corners and Swan Creek.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0